Syan-Lin/CV/_pages/about.md

 I possess a strong passion for programming and have built a solid foundation in various programming languages.
 I possess a **research-oriented mindset**, a **curiosity** about underlying principles, and a **self-driven nature**.
 Additionally, I have maintained a habit of writing blogs for many years.

-If you are interested, please feel free to send me an email(lin.siyuan@foxmail.com).

 Education
 ------
 - M.S in Computer Science and Technology, 2022-Present, **Ocean University of China**